dagweg/vixel-flow/README.md

 # Vixel Flow: Unleash the Power of Pixel Processing
-Vixel Flow is an image processing application designed to empower you with an intuitive and powerful set of tools to manipulate and explore the world of pixels.
+Vixel Flow is an image processing application designed to empower you with intuitive tools to manipulate and explore the world of pixels.
 Whether you're a seasoned image developer or just starting your journey, Vixel Flow provides a user-friendly environment to transform your images and unlock their hidden potential.

 ![image](https://github.com/dagweg/vixel-flow/assets/90281138/82a9f447-6068-479d-8bf1-65ee10c08145)